patrickdessalle/vkurko-calendar/packages/resource-time-line/README.md

 Clears the current selection.
 See [selectable](#selectable).

 ## Content
-The content value can be presented in the following forms:
+The content can be presented in the following forms:

 * a string containing text `'some text'`
 * an object containing the HTML string `{html: '<p>some HTML</p>'}`